Moss Side: Brewing

 Moss Side has a long history of brewing, dating from the 19th century.

 The Royal Brewery has had several owners, previously brewing brands such as Kestrel, McEwan's and Harp Lager and is now owned by Heineken for the production of Foster's Lager.
 There has been a brewery on this site since 1875.
 Originally built as the Albert Brewery, by 1915 it had become known as the Moss Side Brewery.
 A report in the 1880s commented:

-"The water at the brewery is of exceptionally good quality, containing all the necessary elements for producing the finest ales, which cannot be surpassed in the district for their brightness, purity and flavour".

 The brewery was later acquired by Walker and Homfrays and merged into Wilsons in 1949.
 The brewery again merged with Websters brewery in 1985, was sold to Courage in 1990, before takeover by Heineken in 2008.
 Prior to its expansion, part of the site of the Royal Brewery, where Moss Lane East meets Princess Road, was occupied by a library, fire station and police station.

 Hydes Brewery on Moss Lane West was built in 1861, established by the Graetorix Brothers and originally known as the Queen's Brewery.
 It was sold to Hydes in 1898 and became known as Hydes Anvil Brewery.
 Beer was brewed at the site until 2012, when Hydes moved production to a new building in Salford.
 The brewery building itself is grade II listed and is awaiting redevelopment.

 Established in 2010, the Moss Cider Project is a local community enterprise which takes donations of apples from trees in Moss Side and the surrounding area and makes them into cider and apple juice.
 Those who donate the apples get a share of what is produced.